 - CFOs stand to earn between $82,000 to $223,000

 - Marketing Directors are also at the high end of the earnings ladder with an earning potential between $62,000 and $ 165,000

-With the help of the best online MBA Programs in New York, you are geared up for high-level positions that allow you to take key responsibilities in the organization.
-This helps you hone your management skills better with hands-on experience in handling critical tasks for the business, and in turn, gives you the credentials to take on even more challenges with top of the line management roles.
+With the help of the best online MBA programs in New York, you are geared up for high-level positions that allow you to take critical responsibilities in the organization.
+This helps you hone your management skills better with hands-on experience in handling essential tasks for the business, and in turn, gives you the credentials to take on even more challenges with the top of line management roles.

-The financial services, engineering, healthcare and hospitality sectors are the fastest growing segments of the economy and also the ones where the maximum innovation and expansion takes place.
-These are also the sectors where skilled, qualified MBA students are always required.
+The financial services, engineering, healthcare, and hospitality sectors are the fastest-growing segments of the economy and also the ones where the maximum innovation and expansion takes place.
+These are also sectors where skilled, qualified MBA students are always required.
 Your New York MBA online degree makes you an ideal candidate for reputed companies in these sectors.

-Experience in the management role in your workplace equips you to take on significant roles in the organization and also guarantees a consistent increase in pay scale.
-MBAs with seven years on the job experience may earn above $150,000 a year while those with over 10 years of experience in this arena can draw above $200,000 per year.
+Experience in the management role in your workplace equips you to take on significant roles in the organization and guarantees a consistent increase in pay scale.
+MBAs with seven years of experience in the job may earn above $150,000 a year, while those with over ten years of experience in this arena can draw above $200,000 per year.

-The pay scale of MBAs differs with the locality where you are employed.
-Fortunately, New York stands second on the list of best-paying cities for MBAs with an average graduate salary of $95,083.
+The pay scale of MBAs differs from the locality where you are employed.
+Fortunately, New York stands second on the list of best-paying cities for MBAs, with an average graduate salary of $95,083.

-Equip yourself for a market that is clearly indicating a growing employment market.
-This is not just true of the New York city area but also neighboring locations.
-This Department of Labor report presents labor market statistics for Upstate New York, showing that private sector employment has increased by 18,700 over the one-year period ending November 2015.
-The areas that saw the most increase in jobs include Glens Falls, Buffalo, Rochester and Syracuse.
+Equip yourself for a market that is indicating a growing employment market.
+This is not just true of the New York City area but also neighboring locations.
+This Department of Labor report presents labor market statistics for Upstate New York, showing that private sector employment has increased by 18,700 over the one year ending November 2015.
+The areas that saw the most increase in jobs include Glens Falls, Buffalo, Rochester, and Syracuse.